gbeckers/Birdwatcher/docs/design.rst

 **Overall design considerations**

-Birdwatcher provides low-level and high-level functionality.
+Birdwatcher provides both low-level and high-level functionality.

 The low-level functionality is designed to be sufficiently low for users to design their own analysis pipeline for their particular behavioral experiment that hasn't been implemented at a higher level (yet).
 But not so low that they